Act Governing Food Safety and Sanitation

 The regulations on good hygiene practice for foods referred to in Paragraph 1, the regulations on food safety control system referred to in Paragraph 2 and the regulations governing the condition, procedure, and the matters to be registered for the application for registration and application for amendment, revocation or termination of registration and other matters to be complied with mentioned in the preceding paragraph shall be prescribed by the central competent authority.

 The certification in the preceding paragraph shall be performed by the institution accredited by the central competent authority.
-The regulations governing the condition or reason of the application, termination and revocation for accredition; the charge, procedure, method for performing such certification; and other relevant matters shall be prescribed by the central competent authority.
+The regulations governing the condition or reason of the application, termination and revocation for accreditation; the charge, procedure, method for performing such certification; and other relevant matters shall be prescribed by the central competent authority.

 Article 9